 |Airport – Bang P-Nathon||200 baht|

-Operating from its own pier in Maenam sailing the same route as Seatran Discovery is the Lomprayah high-speed catamaran.
+Operating from its own pier in Maenam and sailing the same route as Seatran Discovery is the Lomprayah high-speed catamaran.
 It goes onward to Bangkok from Koh Tao arriving at the mainland town of Chumpon.
-Passengers board a bus to Hua Hin and finally on to Bangkok.
+The passengers board a bus to Hua Hin and finally on to Bangkok.
 This is a reasonably priced alternative to flying between Bangkok and Samui the trip lasting approximately 12 hours.

-If you’re not flying direct to Koh Samui then you will need to take a ferry to reach the island.
+If you’re not flying directly to Koh Samui then you take a ferry to reach the island.
 Ferry and bus included costs around 1,400 baht one way.
-Leaves twice daily at 8:00am and 12:30pm.
+Leaves twice daily at 8:00 am and 12:30 pm.
 The shorter trip to Koh Phangan costs 300 baht lasting only 20 minutes and to Koh Tao 600 baht lasting one hour 45 minutes.
-Lomprayah also offers routes inclusive of the bus leaving from Nathon Pier going to the Andaman coast.
+The Lomprayah also offers routes inclusive of the bus leaving from Nathon Pier going to the Andaman coast.
 Visit Lomprayah for full details and timetables.

 Bus & Train